eronsaxon/eronsaxon.github.io/about.md

 <Br>

- Because H<sub>2</sub>O<sub>2</sub> is known to be overproduced in some cancer cells, the resulting strategy of boron-based theranostics selectively target cancer cells.
+ Because H<sub>2</sub>O<sub>2</sub> is known to be overproduced in some cancer cells, the resulting strategy of boron-based theranostics selectively target cancer cells, thereby potentially improving the current clinically approved nitrogen mustard drugs.

 <Br>